Welcome to the Frequently Asked

 voice chat programs do Gunslingers use?

 -We currently use Discord for our text and voice chat needs.
-Information and access to our server can be accessed via our Voice Chat page.
+Information and access to our server can be accessed via our Discord Account.
 On the Xbox and Playstation, we also often use the console's party system and the in-game mic systems.
 On the PC, we have a Steam group specifically for Gunslinger Gaming, with voice chat features as well.
 Using voice chat is not required to be a Gunslinger, but it does make the experience more engaging.

 I required to add every other Gunslinger member for a game?